-If that’s been lacking for you, then we think it’s high time you take a look at what’s on offer.
+If that’s been lacking for you, then we think it’s high time you look at what’s on offer.

 But how to choose the perfect set?
-Specs and features in the television space can too often turn into incomprehensible jargon, so it’s essential to do your homework before handing over your hard-earned cash.
+Specs and features in the television space can too often become incomprehensible jargon, so it’s essential to do your homework before handing over your hard-earned cash.

 And, if you’re having trouble, then we’re here to help decipher things like the difference between LED, OLED and QLED, 4K and HD, and whether an 85-inch TV can ever really look good in an ordinary-sized living room.